 2. Use mouse traps.

 The best way to help get rid of mice in an ongoing infestation is with mouse traps.
 The classic wooden snap traps will do the trick for light to moderate mouse populations, but keep in mind that most people underestimate mice infestations.
 It's not uncommon to lay one dozen traps for just one mouse - or what you think is just one mouse.
 Use plenty.
 It's also a good idea to lay many different types of traps.
 Use bait traps, multiple-capture live traps and glue traps in conjunction with the wooden traps.
-This gives you a better chance at catching all of the mice, since some might be keen to certain types of traps and know to avoid them.
+Apart from hiring a professional, this is the best way to kill mice in the house, since some might be keen to certain types of traps and know to avoid them.

 3. Choose the best bait for mouse traps.